SeanChao/SCloudComposer/README.md

-# Trojan Composer
+# SCloudLab Composer

-📦 Run trojan with docker
+📦 Wall breaker with docker

 ## Getting Started

-Update `trojan-go/config.json` with your specific config (including password).
+Update `xray/config.json` with your specific config (including UUID and password).

 And Run!